© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Sedgwick aqueduct is a scheduled monument protected by Historic England under reference 1007095.
 View the official record →

-Sedgwick Aqueduct is a masonry structure built in the early nineteenth century to carry the Lancaster Canal across the River Kent in Westmorland.
+Sedgwick aqueduct is a masonry structure carrying water across the River Kent in Westmorland, constructed during the eighteenth century as part of the regional infrastructure development.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007095.

 Sedgwick aqueduct is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007095.